Last updated on 27 May 2021 by Reza

-The Bondora platform is one of the 5 largest P2P platforms (January 2021) in Europe.
-Bondora was founded during the financial crisis in 2009.
+Bondora is one of the 5 largest P2P platforms (January 2021) in Europe and was founded during the financial crisis in 2009.
 Thus, the platform has the longest track record among all major European platforms.

-Especially beginners appreciate Bondora, because Bondora makes it as easy as possible for its investors to invest in P2P loans.
+Especially beginners appreciate Bondora because the platform makes P2P lending as easy as possible for its investors.

 Bondora (Bondora Capital OÜ) was founded in 2009 during the financial crisis by Pärtel Tomberg.
 The platform is based in Tallinn, Estonia and is supervised by the Estonian Financial Supervision Authority.